lhchandler4/data-structures-and-algorithms-java/challenges/assets/README/LinkedList_README.md

 Linked Lists are a data structure that offer certain advantages over array lists

 ## Challenge
-The challenge was to create three methods.
+The challenge was to create seven methods.
 Insert, Includes, Print, Append, InsertBefore, InsertAfter, InsertNFromTheEnd

 ## Approach & Efficiency
 Insert has a Big O(1).
 All the other methods have a Big O(n)